Islam – The second largest Religion in India

 Five Pillar of Islam

-The main five pillars of Islam are five basic acts in Islam.
+The main five pillars of Islam are five basic acts of Islam.
 The Quran presents them as a framework for worship and a sign of commitment to the faith.

 2. Daily prayer (SALAT)

 5. Pilgrimage to Macca (HAJJ)

 The Shia and Sunni sects both agree with these five Pillars.